 How you will be taught

-The course will include lectures, seminars, workshops, independent study, tutorials, school-based training and will recommend you for Qualified Teacher Status (QTS).
+The course will include lectures, seminars, workshops, independent study, tutorials, school-based training and will lead to a recommendation for Qualified Teacher Status (QTS) by the end of the course.
 The university-based sessions are very much a starting point for the training undertaken in schools through observation and working alongside experienced teachers.

 We offer a mix of lectures, seminars, tutorials and practical workshops, independent study and school-based training.
 Assessments include written assignments with strong links between theory and practice.